04 Aug Hunting criminals with honeypots

 And if the police already do these operations, we need to spread more, because this way we can make life difficult for criminals and make them very suspicious.
 We can make them so suspicious that maybe it’s even not worth to try anything illegal at all.

 This week we had the opportunity to read that criminals use drones to monitor containers in ports.
+RC hobbies at Nasa Pony Cars can detect them.
 When they realize that the surveillance comes close to containers containing illegal cargo, they create distractions such as false fire alarms, explosions, gunfire, attempted assault in other areas of the port, all to distract inspection.